-How I work as an integrative therapist
+How I work as a therapist

-Problems that I can help with include:
+Problems that I can help with

 I offer a free, informal initial consultation following any referral.
 This is so that we can discuss your needs before you commit to any fee payable sessions.
 If I am unlikely to be able to help, I will aways attempt to signpost you to a different therapist or service.